MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1728-Electric-Standards-Specifications-Materials-Construction/section-1728.97.md

 ##### § 1728.97 Incorporation by reference of electric standards and specifications. #####

 Certain material is incorporated by reference into this part with the approval of the Director of the Federal Register under 5 U.S.C.
 552(a) and 1 CFR part 51.
 All approved material is available for inspection at the Rural Utilities Service, U.S. Department of Agriculture, Room 5170-S, Washington, DC 20250-1522, call (202) 720-8674 and is available from the sources listed in this section.
 It is also available for inspection at the National Archives and Records Administration (NARA).
-For information on the availability of this material at NARA, call (202) 741-6030 or go to *www.archives.gov/federal-register/cfr/ibr-locations.html.*
+For information on the availability of this material at NARA, email *fr.inspection@nara.gov* or go to *www.archives.gov/federal-register/cfr/ibr-locations.html.*

 (a) Rural Utilities Service, U.S. Department of Agriculture, Room 5170-S-S, U.S. Department of Agriculture, Washington, DC 20250.
 For information on the availability of this material, call (202) 720-8674 or go to: *https://www.rd.usda.gov/publications/regulations-guidelines/bulletins.*